THEOLOGY

 "In the whole of all possible experience, however, lie all our cognitions; and the transcendental truth that precedes all empirical truth and makes it possible consists in the universal reference to this possible experience."
 (Text)/(AA B185)

-God is invisible, because everyone is in Cosmos and in Cosmos everything is relative.
+Everything is in Kosmos, and in Kosmos, everything is relative.

-This is neither a limitation, nor a division of God.
+This is neither a limitation nor a division of Theos.

 Logos